lucapette/web/main/content/writing/the-books-i-read-in-2022.md

 {{< book id="33080122" title="The Calculating Stars" name="books/2022/the-calculating-stars.jpg" width="200" >}}

+I've always found alternate history an intriguing sub-genre of sci-fi but in practise I read very little of it.
+Not sure why.
+The "Lady astronaut Universe" series (three books so far, a fourth on the way) is set into an alternate history where, in 1952, a huge meteorite destroys much of the east coast of the United States.
+The event speeds up the race to space.

+I **loved** the whole series.
+I binge-read all of them in the span of two weeks.
+I grew very fond of Elma York (main character in the first two books) and Nicole Wargin (main character in the third one).

+I genuinely can't wait for the next book in the series.

 {{</ book >}}

 {{< book id="33081262" title="The Fated Sky" name="books/2022/the-fated-sky.jpg" width="200" >}}